waqashsn/wikiwander/README.md

 Whenever you are on a Wikipedia article page, click on the extension button next to address bar and click on **"Read Article"** button.
 You will be taken to Wikiwand page of same article which is more beautiful and readable.

+The Read Article button will be disabled(unclickable) if you are not on a Wikipedia article page.

 ## Disclaimer

 This is an unofficial extension and has no link with either Wikipedia or Wikiwand.